wrightbrent/resume/README.md

     * created custom deployment scripts to automate the process of building an AIX server
     * created Ansible playbooks to deploy all customizations including layered products to newly built servers
     * Provided support for problem tickets - first and back line of support
+    * Performed the role of technical interviewer to ensure staff additions met technical skill criteria
     * Worked with many application teams to customize environments to their specifications
     * Often altered the shift I would work in order to perform highly complex upgrades/procedures during off-hours
     * Created / supported PowerHA clusters ranging in size between 2 and 8 nodes